OSVR/OSVR-Core/doc/SourceCodeOrganization.md

 [boost-header-policy]: http://www.boost.org/development/header.html

 ## Within the parallel interface/implementation trees
-Within `inc` and `src`, the top level directory is `ogvr`, serving as an umbrella for all directly-related framework libraries.
-Within `ogvr`, a number of directories are present, to divide up the interface (and to a lesser degree, the implementation) into logically-distinct parts.
+Within `inc` and `src`, the top level directory is `osvr`, serving as an umbrella for all directly-related framework libraries.
+Within `osvr`, a number of directories are present, to divide up the interface (and to a lesser degree, the implementation) into logically-distinct parts.

-Note that for clarity, a single compiled library might actually implement the interfaces from two directories under `inc/ogvr` in the case that it presents two different interfaces to different types of consumers.
+Note that for clarity, a single compiled library might actually implement the interfaces from two directories under `inc/osvr` in the case that it presents two different interfaces to different types of consumers.
 In the build system, though only a single output library might be compiled, additional "interface" targets are added to distinguish the interfaces.
-If this seems confusing, just ignore it as an implementation detail and pretend that each directory under `inc/ogvr` is a library of its own.
+If this seems confusing, just ignore it as an implementation detail and pretend that each directory under `inc/osvr` is a library of its own.

 - `Util` - Contains shared code useful to the framework but not directly pertaining to any particular facet.
 Much of this code is header-only: either self-configuring headers wrapping include files, C macro definitions, or C++ template code.